-- Nondurable inventories were flat in April, pressured by a 2.2% decline in drugs inventories and a 0.6% decline in apparel inventories.
-Petroleum inventories increased 3.1%.
+- Nondurable inventories declined 0.6% in March, having been restrained by a 3.2% decline in drugs inventories and a 1.2% decline in miscellaneous nondurable inventories.

 - The inventories-to-sales ratio fell to 1.32 from 1.35 in February, but it was still higher than the 1.29 ratio in the same period a year ago.

 - The key takeaway from the report is that inventory growth continues to outpace sales growth on a year-over-year basis, which should help keep price pressures in check.